Appa002/z71200-runtime/README.md

 The first tagged word at address `0` is the "Hover" jump with relative address `32`.
 This means if the element is not hovered, the interpreter jumps 32 bytes forward from the end of that tagged word, that is, to address `48` -- right after the "Rgb" tag.

 The others work the same, "MousePressed" doesn't jump if the mouse is being held down over the element, and "Clicked" doesn't jump if the mouse was just released over the element.
-You can also use the unconditional jump "Jmp" (32) tag and the noop tag "NoJmp" (31) to structure your layout.
+You can also use the unconditional jump "Jmp" (32) tag and the no-op tag "NoJmp" (31) to structure your layout.
 One way of using these is to change the tag in a tagged word from 32 to 31 or vice-versa depending on the programme state.
 For instance, when implementing radial buttons, where only one can be pressed, the one that has to be drawn in the pressed state is not jumped over, while the others are.
 There's no bottleneck writing to memory, so you could do this every frame.

 Events work through the "Event" (39) tag, it takes a usize integer as its associated word.
 Every time the interpreter reads the tag, an event with the given id is sent to the client.
 To implement a clicked event for instance, you'd use the "Clicked" (30) jump to jump over the "Event" (39) tag unless the element was clicked in that frame.